Amazon Bans Outside Incentive Reviews

 Effective October 3rd, 2016

 Amazon has allowed people to receive free or discounted products in exchange for reviews for a long time.
-As of October 3, 2016, they have banned that practice, with the exception of their own Vine program.
+As of October 3, 2016, they have banned that practice.
+The exception being their own Vine program.
 Simply put, they had concerns about the quality of reviews these giveaways were generating.

 The exception here is books.
-Reviewers have long been able to receive free copies of books in exchange for a review, and Amazon will continue to allow that.
+Reviewers have long been able to receive free copies of books in exchange for a review.
+Of course, Amazon will continue to allow that.

 Paid reviews for anything have never been allowed, and this has not changed.
 In the past, Amazon has banned reviewers for posting paid reviews.
 This is another step Amazon is taking to try to keep the quality of posted reviews up.

 I know a number of people who have been doing incentivized reviews of products, and there are a number of websites that help reviewers find products they would be willing to try at a discount or free.
 These businesses have to change their rules – if a seller wants to offer a product free or cheap through them, they can no longer insist upon a review on Amazon.